 Names: I don't name students involved in noise incidents—this site is not about "naming and shaming", and never has been.
 Usually, I don't know students' names, unless they have emailed me, which they are welcome to do.
 In any event, I don't store this information in any database.
 I also don't name residents who send me information about incidents.
 I occasionally name residents in news reports, usually because they are acting in some capacity with a residents' group.
 I also have a list of subscribers, which contains names and email addresses of people who have signed up to receive my email newsletter.

-House addresses: I've made a key change recently (January 2019) in how I present reports of noise incidents.
-From now on, I will not routinely include house numbers in reports.
+House addresses: I made a key change in January 2019 in how I present reports of noise incidents.
+I decided that I will not routinely include house numbers in reports.
 I will rely on the street name, date, and approximate location to indicate where an incident took place.
 Residents sending me an incident report should continue to include a house number in their email so I can be sure to match their comments to the right event (especially, for example, when two events happen in the same street on the same date); I will edit out the number for purposes of publication.
 However, although I will not routinely publish a house number, I will store the number in an off-site database of incidents so that I can analyse trends and, particularly, identify HMOs which receive repeated mentions.
 In these instances, there may be a case to contact the landlords and/or the council with a request for better supervision.

 Leafleting: After a noise incident, I may leaflet nearby houses to find out who has been affected.
 If residents send noise reports to me, whether in response to a leaflet or not, I may quote from those emails in compiling a report for publication.
 I don't identify the residents who have emailed me.
 (If ever there is a need to do so, I will ask permission first.)